TOUR

 "He looks like an Italian traffic director," says Chris.

 After nearly an hour of Neil solo, they do some photos together.
 Meanwhile lunch - two plates of sandwiches - arrives.
 "Can We stop?" asks Chris.
 Not yet.
 Neil explains that, under the strictures of his rather complicated diet, he does not want to eat any bread.
 The photographer's assistant telephones for a salad instead.
 It's about another half an hour they do stop.
 They remain in their orange body suits, but doff the hats.
 Neil spends much of the Lunch break on the telephone to Trevor from Ignorance, discussing ways to promote their white label single (see News).
 Once he has finished, Neil and Chris also explain to Literally why they're doing all of this.
-For the last few years, Pet Shop Boys photo sessions have usually consisted of them wearing some new clothes they'd bought.
-Why the change?
+For the last few years, Pet Shop Boys photo sessions have usually consisted of them

 "Well, to start with," says Chris, "there aren't any good clothes in the shops, are there?
 And these clothes are all part of the parcel.
 The starting point was the idea to work with someone who could develop a look and a stage set for TV performances, and see it through the video as well so that it was one constant idea which wasn't just a fashion statement.
 Something that carried on what we've been doing with the last show.
 We called David Fielding and he presented us with models."